-The easiest (but not the cheapest) way to power up the CTP2 from the external power source is to use Takamine DI+.
-It’s a great device – I tested it!
+The easiest way to power up the Takamine Cool Tube CTP2 from the external power source is to use Takamine DI+.
 It provides several essential DI functions, plus it works as an external power supply for CTP2.
-Its retail price is around $200.
-However, I didn’t need a DI and thought that $200 is too much for a power supply.
-So, I decided to find a less-than-$20 and easy DIY (Do-It-Yourself) solution.
+It’s retail price is around $200.
+However, I didn’t need a DI and thought that $200 is too much for a power supply function.
+So, I decided to find a less-than-$20 and easy-to-do DIY (Do-It-Yourself) solution.